makerdao/community/governance/polls/Increase the ilk.hole Parameter for Several Collaterals - November 15, 2021.md

 ## Review

-MKR Token Holders may vote in this poll to express support or opposition to increasing [ilk.hole](https://makerdao.world/en/learn/governance/param-local-liquidation-limit/) for the following vaults as follows:
+MKR Token Holders may vote in this poll to express support or opposition to the following changes.

-   * ETH-A: from current 40M to 65M.
-   * ETH-B: from current 25M to 30M.
-   * ETH-C: from current 30M to 35M.
-   * WBTC-A: from current 25M to 40M
-   * WSTETH-A: from current 3M to 7M
+Increase the [Local Liquidation Limit (`ilk.hole`)](https://makerdao.world/en/learn/governance/param-local-liquidation-limit) as follows:
+   * ETH-A Local Liquidation Limit (`ilk.hole`) from 40 million DAI to 65 million DAI.
+   * ETH-B Local Liquidation Limit (`ilk.hole`) from 25 million DAI to 30 million DAI.
+   * ETH-C Local Liquidation Limit (`ilk.hole`) from 30 million DAI to 35 million DAI.
+   * WBTC-A Local Liquidation Limit (`ilk.hole`) from 25 million DAI to 40 million DAI.
+   * WSTETH-A Local Liquidation Limit (`ilk.hole`) from 3 million DAI to 7 million DAI

 Please review the discussion [thread](https://forum.makerdao.com/t/auction-throughput-parameters-adjustments-nov-9-2021/11531) to inform your position on this issue before voting.